wzeyal/triton_proxy/README.md

 # triton_proxy
 fastapi app that communicates with triton

-running the app assumes a runing triton server:
+running the app assumes a runing triton server, using run_docker.sh